John Hugo Loudon

 Jonkheer John Hugo Loudon KBE (27 June 1905 – 4 February 1996) was the CEO of Royal Dutch Shell from 1952 to 1965 and the president of World Wide Fund for Nature.

 Early life

-Born in The Hague, Netherlands, the son of former Shell president Hugo Loudon, John Hugo Loudon got a law degree at Utrecht University.
+Born in The Hague, Netherlands, the son of former Shell president Hugo Loudon and grandson of Jonkheer Hugo Loudon, John Hugo Loudon got a law degree at Utrecht University.
 He joined the company in 1930, working in the oilfields of Lake Maracaibo, Venezuela.

 Career

 In 1952, Loudon became the head of Shell Petroleum.
 In this role he tried to prevent discrimination between nationals and non-nationals in the work force.
 In May 1960, he was featured on Time magazine's cover.
 He resigned as the CEO of Shell in 1965 and continued to serve the company as chairman of the board of supervisory directors for the next 11 years.

 Following his role with Shell, Loudon was appointed the chairman of an international business advisory committee at Chase Bank by David Rockefeller.
 Loudon retired from this role in 1977.

 Loudon became president of World Wide Fund for Nature in 1977 and served as president until 1981.